ansible-collections/ibm_zos_core/docs/source/roles/job_status.rst

 Synopsis
 --------
-- The **IBM z/OS core collection** provides an Ansible role, referred to as **job_status**, to query a particular job with a given job_status_id and parse the response to return as a msg the job status and if the job is currently running or not.
+- The **IBM z/OS core collection** provides an Ansible role, referred to as **job_status**, to query a particular job with a given job_status_id and parse the response to return the job status and indicate if the job is currently running.

 Variables
 ---------

 job_status_id

-  The job id that has been assigned to the job.
+  The job ID that is assigned to the job.

-  A job id must begin with `STC`, `JOB`, `TSU` and are followed by up to 5 digits.
+  Ensure that a job ID begins with `STC`, `JOB`, `TSU` and are followed by up to 5 digits.

-  When a job id is greater than 99,999, the job id format will begin with `S`, `J`, `T` and are followed by 7 digits.
+  When a job ID is greater than 99,999, the job id format begins with `S`, `J`, `T` and followed by 7 digits.

   | **required**: True
   | **type**: str

 Examples
 --------

 .. code-block:: yaml+jinja

    - name: Query the job status and if is running of the job STC00001
      hosts: sampleHost